Last Updated on

 Just outside of town is the cemetery of Santa Efigenia, the final resting place of Cuba’s presidents, military heroes and other dignitaries.
 It is worth spending a couple of hours strolling the blindingly white marble walkways among the historical mausoleums and watching the changing of the guard.

 These descriptions of what awaits you on a visit to Cuba barely scratch the surface.
-You will remember your visit to Cuba for a long time to come.
+When you pass through the best places in Cuba, it’s not just the locations—you will remember the people, culture, and food of Cuba for a long time to come.

 Talek’s personal and professional background has led her to travel to over 100 countries.
 She has lived and worked throughout the world and speaks several languages.
 Talek is a graduate of the University of Pennsylvania and lives with her husband in New York City and Miami.